epfl-ada/ada-2024-project-databrewers/index.md

 ### 2. Seasonal trend in beer ratings at the scale of the United States

+From now, we will discuss the seasonal trends when looking at the most rated beers styles at the scale of the United States.
+The styles were simplified during preprocessing to regroup beers styles with similar characteristic; from these simplified styles, we only kept the one than accounts for at least 2% of the ratings for the following analysis.

 <div style="display: flex; justify-content: center; width: 80%;">
   {% include beer_styles_seasons_ratings.html %}
 </div>